bems2588/README-generator/README.md

   ## Installation

-  The following necessary dependencies must be installed to run the application:
+  The following necessary dependencies must be installed to run the application: inquirer

   ## Usage

-  In order to use this app,
+  In order to use this app, in the command line

   ## License

-  This project is licensed under the APACHE 2.O license.
+  This project is licensed under the MIT license.

   ## Contributors

-  Contributors: undefined
+  Contributors: true

   ## Tests

-  The following is needed to run the test:
+  The following is needed to run the test: node index

   ## Questions

-  If you have any questions about the repo contact me at http://github.com/ or email me
+  If you have any questions about the repo contact me at http://github.com/bems2588 or email me bems2588@gmail.com